eduvpn/documentation/DEPLOY_DEBIAN.md

 Debian/Ubuntu.
 If you, or your organization (heavily) modified the OS installation the VPN deployment MAY not work...

-**NOTE** if you expect to do a production deploy, please read the section below about modifying the PHP configuration.

 ## Base Deploy

 Perform these steps on the host where you want to deploy: